Island of Lesbos (Lesvos) Guide: Towns, Beaches, Things To Do

 Another unmissable fortress on the island, the Castle of Mytilene, is one of the largest strongholds in the Mediterranean.
 The fort stands on the ruins of an ancient Greek acropolis.

-Since Lesbos, like many other Greek islands, underwent various invasions at the hand of several cultures in the Mediterranean, the castle is a living example of those conquests and rules.
-It features a Byzantine cistern, a tekke or Islamic monastery, and an Ottoman Hammam.
+Since Lesbos, like many other Greek islands, underwent various invasions by several Mediterranean cultures, the castle is a living example of those conquests and rule.
+It features a Byzantine cistern, a tekke (Islamic monastery), and an Ottoman Hammam.

 Temple Of Aphrodite – Mesa Archaeological Site